magepages/mpdocs/docs/store-locator/index.md

 ![email](https://i.imgur.com/ulRiWDp.png)

-Select Enable so that Admin can receive email with attached export file every time Store Location is delivered Admin can select one of 5 Magento Sender available to be the sender, including: General Contact, Sales Representative, Customer Support, Custom Email 1, Custom Email 2
+  - Select Enable so that admins can receive the email with attached export file when Store Location is delivered
+  - Admins can select one of 5 Magento available senders to be the sender, including: **General Contact, Sales Representative, Customer Support, Custom Email 1, Custom Email 2**
-Email subject: fill the subject for email
+  - `Email subject`: Fill the subject for email
-Send Email To: Enter the email that admin wants to receive notification when uploading file to remote server error.
+  - `Send Email To`: Enter the email that admins want to receive the notification when uploading the file to the error remote server.
 You can enter multiple emails separated by `,`
-Email Template:
+  - `Email Template`:
-Extension is pre-installed Email notification
+    - The extension is pre-installed Email notification
-To change Email Template, Admin can create another Email Template under Marketing> Email Template.
+    - To change Email Template, admins can create another Email Template under `Marketing > Email Template`.
-How to create a new Email Template here
+    - How to create a new Email Template [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html)

 ##### 2.2.7.
 History

-Check the updated history of the exported file.
-Admin can check the update history of the logs
+- Check the update history of the exported files.
+Admins can check the update history of files in the `Logs` section

 ![Imgur](https://i.imgur.com/RcjOOgg.png)

-NOTE: Creating a Store Location of Invoice, Credit Memo, Shipment is similar to Order, but there is no Change Order Status.
+``NOTE: Creating a Store Location of Invoice, Credit Memo, Shipment is similar as creating a Store Locator of Order, but there is no Change Order Status field.``

 ### 3. Holidays
 #### 3.1.
 Grid